Saint-Mihiel

-Saint-Mihiel ([sɛ̃ mijɛl]) is a commune in the Meuse department in Grand Est in north-eastern France.
+Saint-Mihiel ([sɛ̃ mijɛl]) is a commune in the Meuse department in the Grand Est region in Northeastern France.

 Geography

 Saint-Mihiel lies on the banks of the river Meuse.

 History

 A Benedictine abbey was established here in 708 or 709 by Count Wulfoalde and his wife Adalsinde.
 The library, containing over 9,000 works, is still on the original site.

 During World War I, Saint-Mihiel was captured by the Germans in 1914, and was recaptured during the Battle of Saint-Mihiel by the American Expeditionary Forces (AEF) from 12 September to 19 September 1918.

-Population
+Demographics

 Features

 Saint-Mihiel is known for its sculptures by Renaissance sculptor Ligier Richier (1500–1567).

 Saint-Mihiel serves both as the starting and ending point of the 2014 video game Valiant Hearts: The Great War.